 Spray starch or alternative, to stiffen the tulle

-Step 1: Create the framework.
-I started off by just creating the outline of a carrot like so, and then quickly realized that there was no way one layer of wire would be strong enough to hold the shape of the wreath.
+Step 1: I started off by just creating the outline of a carrot like so, and then quickly realized that there was no way one layer of wire would be strong enough to hold the shape of the wreath.
 I also had originally planned to use horizontal sections as seen below to attach my deco mesh, but quickly realized that wasn’t going to work either – there would be too many gaps.
 So.
 We moved on to step 2.

 Step 2: Reinforce the framework, by wrapping multiple layers of wire around the original frame.
 Continue to add the horizontal sections, but create a tighter structure by adding vertical sections as well, creating a grid pattern.
-As you can see, I also added a handle to act as a hook for hanging, as well as to attached the tulle “leaves” to the top.
+As you can see, I also added a handle to act as a hook for hanging, as well as to attach the tulle “leaves” to the top.
 In hindsight, I would recommend creating a tighter grid – I found that the size of sections still left gaps that were difficult to fill – a tighter grid would mean a tighter packed wreath and fewer holes.

 Although it’s hard to see, given my most excellent photography skills, I also bent the wreath to convex down the center, arching to the top of the frame, giving the wreath more of a 3-D effect.

-Step 4: To begin, use a 12″ strip to weave in the orange deco-mesh strips starting from the bottom and working up.
+Step 4: To begin, use a 12″ strip to weave in the orange deco mesh strips starting from the bottom and working up.
 To do this, fold over the first inch of your strip and attach a piece of pipe cleaner to provide a tidy end.

-Step 5: Attach the strip to the framework by weaving the open ends of the pipe cleaner through the bottom section of the framework, then twist the pipe cleaner tightly to attach on the back side of the framework.
+Step 5: Attach the strip to the framework by weaving the open ends of the pipe cleaner through the bottom section of the framework, then twist the pipe cleaner tightly to attach on the back side of the form.
 Approximately 6″ from the now attached end of the strip, add pipe cleaner.
 Attach this pipe cleaner to the frame about 1/2″ from the first attached end, creating a loop.
 Arrange the loop, twist the deco-mesh if needed to follow the natural curl, and add a final pipe cleaner to the open end, again, tucking under the end and attaching with a pipe cleaner.
-Again, attach approximately 1/2″ from the last attached end on the form, creating a loop.
+Again, connect approximately 1/2″ from the last attached end on the form, creating a loop.
 Tuck any open ends of the deco mesh strip.